xnerditos/xervicekit/tutorials/Tutorial001_Create_A_Basic_Service/README.md

 The service api interface must derive from `IServiceApi` so that XerviceKit knows what it is.
 The `UpsertUser` method has an interesting signature.
 It is `async`, and returns a `ServiceCallResult`.  `ServiceCallResult` is a general result object that a service api method uses to communicate what happened when it ran.
 In this case, the result does not include any specific response object, it's kind of like a `void` method.
 It only returns a general object to indicate operational results.

-`UpsertUser` takes a `User` object as it's request.
+`UpsertUser` takes a `User` object as its request.
 Service Api methods optionally can have a request object as a parameter.
 Our request for `UpsertUser` will tell the method the information about the user being created.

 ### The Operation class